Vertical configuration spaces and their homology: Homological stability

 We will now connect the filtration pairs $(F_sV_r,F_{s-1}V_r)$ to the pairs $(C_{r,s},C^*_{r,s})$ of labelled configurations via an ‘insertion map’.

 \begin{constr} For each $1\le s\le r$, we have a map of pairs

-which pictorially does the following, see \mbox{\textsc{Figure~\ref{fig:insert}}}: given a labelled configuration in $C_{r,s}$, we draw pairwise disjoint cylinders around each point in $\R^{p+1}$ and place inside each cylinder a small ‘standard configuration’ which corresponds to the given indecomposable partition, and is ‘perturbed’ by the $w(e)-1$ disc parameters from the label.
-More formally, it is constructed as follows: \begin{itemize} \item For each $w\ge 1$, each subset $S\subseteq \{1,\dotsc,w\cdot k\}$ of cardinality $k$, and each $\xi\in D^p$, we define the unordered ‘standard cluster’
+which pictorially does the following, see Figure \ref{fig:insert}: given a labelled configuration in $C_{r,s}$, we draw pairwise disjoint cylinders around each point in $\R^{p+1}$ and place inside each of them a small ‘standard configuration’ which corresponds to the given indecomposable partition, and is ‘perturbed’ by the $w(e)-1$ disc parameters from the label, where in each cylinder, one cluster stays in the centre.

+By Remark \ref{rem:irredDext}, the dexterity of the resulting vertical configuration is $r-s$ if and only if \emph{all} clusters inside each cylinder stay in the centre, i.e.\ if all disc parameters are $0$.
+Thus, if the labelled configuration to start with lies in $C_{r,s}^*$, then the dexterity is at least $r-(s-1)$, whence we land in the filtration component $F_{s-1}V_r$.
+Formally, the map $\phi_{r,s}$ is constructed as follows: \begin{itemize} \item For each $w\ge 1$, each subset $S\subseteq \{1,\dotsc,w\cdot k\}$ of cardinality $k$, and each $\xi\in D^p$, we define the unordered ‘standard cluster’

-Pictorially, $T_S(\xi)$ is the unordered vertical cluster of $k$ points which projects to $\xi\in D^p$ and whose $t$-coordinate takes the values corresponding to $S$, among all values arising from a uniform distribution of $w\cdot k$ points in the interior of the interval $[-1\until 1]$. \item For a partition $e\in \bE$ write $S_1,\dotsc,S_{w(e)}\subseteq\{1,\dotsc,w\cdot k\}$ for the partition components; since $e$ is an unordered partition, we assume without loss of generality that $\min(S_i)<\min(S_{i+1})$.
+Pictorially, $T_S(\xi)$ is the unordered vertical cluster of $k$ points which projects to $\xi\in D^p$ and whose $t$-coordinate takes the values corresponding to $S$, among all values arising from a uniform distribution of $w\cdot k$ points in the interior of the interval $[-1;1]$. \item For a partition $e\in \bE$ write $S_1,\dotsc,S_{w(e)}\subseteq\{1,\dotsc,w\cdot k\}$ for the partition components; since $e$ is an unordered partition, we assume without loss of generality that $\min(S_i)<\min(S_{i+1})$.
 For all $\xi_2,\dotsc,\xi_{w(e)}\in D^p$, we set $\xi_{1}\coloneqq 0\in D^p$ and define

 Note that the ‘lowest cluster’ (the one attaining the lowest value of the $t$-coordinate) is ‘in the middle’ (projects to the centre of $D^p$).
 Note also that $S_b$ and $S_{\smash{b'}}$ are disjoint for $b\neq b'$, hence the clusters $T_{S_b}(\xi_b)$ and $\smash{T_{S_{\smash{b'}}}(\xi_{\smash{b'}})}$ are also disjoint, and the sum defining $\smash{T_e(\xi_2,\dotsc,\xi_{w(e)})}$ is well-defined. \item Consider on $\R^p\times \R$ the ‘product distance’